hansbogaards/gLV_microbiome/README.md

 ## Introduction

-R code belonging to the paper: “Correlations cannot distinguish interaction types in microbial networks” by Susanne Pinto, Elisa Benincà, Egbert H. van Nes, Marten Scheffer and Johannes A. Bogaards.
+R code belonging to the paper: “Species abundance correlations carry limited information about microbial network interactions” by Susanne Pinto, Elisa Benincà, Egbert H. van Nes, Marten Scheffer and Johannes A. Bogaards.
+The open access version of this paper can be found here: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010491
 This document shows the script used to perform the base case study of the paper.

 In addressing how gLV-type interactions can be inferred from cross-sectional data, we mainly focus on the correspondence between the